benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ### First lets talk about tries

-The name comes from re__trie__val, but most people ponounce it "try" to avoid confusion with "tree".
+The name comes from re<strong>trie</strong>val, but most people ponounce it "try" to avoid confusion with "tree".

 Tries are special kinds of trees that efficiently store collections of